Colorectal cancer: Chemotherapy

 In both cancer of the colon and rectum, chemotherapy may be used in addition to surgery in certain cases.
-The decision to add chemotherapy in management of colon and rectal cancer depends on the stage of the disease.
+The decision to add chemotherapy in the management of colon and rectal cancer depends on the stage of the disease.

 In Stage I colon cancer, no chemotherapy is offered, and surgery is the definitive treatment.
-The role of chemotherapy in Stage II colon cancer is debatable, and is usually not offered unless risk factors such as T4 tumor, undifferentiated tumor, vascular and perineural invasion or inadequate lymph node sampling is identified.
+The role of chemotherapy in Stage II colon cancer is debatable and is usually not offered unless risk factors such as T4 tumor, undifferentiated tumor, vascular and perineural invasion, or inadequate lymph node sampling are identified.
 It is also known that the people who carry abnormalities of the mismatch repair genes do not benefit from chemotherapy.
-For stage III and Stage IV colon cancer, chemotherapy is an integral part of treatment.
+For Stage III and Stage IV colon cancer, chemotherapy is an integral part of treatment.

-If cancer has spread to the lymph nodes or distant organs, which is the case with stage III and stage IV colon cancer respectively, adding chemotherapy agents fluorouracil, capecitabine or oxaliplatin increases life expectancy.
+If cancer has spread to the lymph nodes or distant organs, which is the case with Stage III and Stage IV colon cancer respectively, adding chemotherapy agents fluorouracil, capecitabine or oxaliplatin increases life expectancy.
 If the lymph nodes do not contain cancer, the benefits of chemotherapy are controversial.
 If the cancer is widely metastatic or unresectable, treatment is then palliative.
 Typically in this setting, a number of different chemotherapy medications may be used.
 Chemotherapy drugs for this condition may include capecitabine, fluorouracil, irinotecan, oxaliplatin and UFT.
 The drugs capecitabine and fluorouracil are interchangeable, with capecitabine being an oral medication and fluorouracil being an intravenous medicine.
 Some specific regimens used for CRC are CAPOX, FOLFOX, FOLFOXIRI, and FOLFIRI.
 Antiangiogenic drugs such as bevacizumab are often added in first line therapy.
 Another class of drugs used in the second line setting are epidermal growth factor receptor inhibitors, of which the three FDA approved ones are aflibercept, cetuximab and panitumumab.

-The primary difference in the approach to low stage rectal cancer is the incorporation of radiation therapy.
+The primary difference in the approach to low-stage rectal cancer is the incorporation of radiation therapy.
 Often, it is used in conjunction with chemotherapy in a neoadjuvant fashion to enable surgical resection, so that ultimately a colostomy is not required.
-However, it may not be possible in low lying tumors, in which case, a permanent colostomy may be required.
-Stage IV rectal cancer is treated similar to stage IV colon cancer.
+However, it may not be possible in tumors close to the anal opening, in which case, a permanent colostomy may be required.
+Stage IV rectal cancer is treated similarly to Stage IV colon cancer.

 Stage IV colorectal cancer due to peritoneal carcinomatosis can be treated using HIPEC combined with cytoreductive surgery, in some people.
+Also, T4 colorectal cancer can be treated with HIPEC to avoid future relapses.